codeconsortium/CCDNUserSecurityBundle/Resources/doc/install.md

             - fos_user_security_logout
 ```

+Add or remove routes as you see fit to the ignore list or list of routes to block when denied.

+Use the ignore list for routes you do not want to track for the redirect path after a successful login.

 ### Step 4: Update your database schema.

 Make sure to add the ForumBundle to doctrines mapping configuration: